Nursing

 Prerequisites

-This course explores the process of aging from a whole-person perspective, including consideration of the older adults’ unique physical, mental, spiritual, and sociocultural needs.
-This exploration considers political, legal, social, economic, ethical, and end-of-life influences.
+Explores the process of aging from a whole-person perspective, addressing the older adults’ unique physical, mental, spiritual, and sociocultural needs.
+Consideration is given to political, legal, social, economic, ethical, and end-of-life factors.
 Emphasis is on the application of evidence-based practice concepts that support individualized healthy aging.

 Online only.